• Skip to primary navigation

 Cuisine: Chinese

-• Try not to touch or flip them too often when they are toasting.
-It will give it a better chance to char and brown
+• Try not to touch or flip the rice rolls too often, once they are in the frying pan.
+This will give it a better chance to char and brown to become more crispy

 • Do not substitute Chinese toasted sesame paste with tahini - it does not taste the same.
-You can substitute sesame paste with natural unsweetened peanut butter.
+You can substitute sesame paste with natural unsweetened peanut butter (the type where the peanut butter and the oil separates) and ½ teaspoon of sesame oil.

 Ingredients